How did the Table Rocks form?

 - Freezing and thawing of water in and around the rocks is another erosional force.
 Water gets into cracks of rocks, freezes, and expands like a water bottle in the freezer.
 Eventually, cracked rocks can break off or change shape from these weathering forces.

 - Plants, such as mosses or poison oak, can cause erosion as their roots grow into rocks and soil.
-Root systems loosen soil which decreases stability and increases the chance of erosion.
-Most lichens also cause erosion by releasing acid which breaks down rocks.
+Root systems loosen soil, which decreases stability and increases the chance of erosion.
+Most lichens also cause erosion by releasing acid that breaks down rocks.

 - Humans and animals can cause erosion by compacting and transporting soils.
-For example, a gopher tunneling underground, searching for fresh roots and tubers, can move an estimated two tons of soil per year.
+For example, a gopher tunneling underground searching for food can move an estimated two tons of soil per year.
 Simply walking on the trails compacts the soil.

-- Wind can also cause erosion by dispersing soils, seeds, and various other materials from place to place.
+- Wind can also cause erosion by dispersing soil, seeds, and other material from place to place.

-- Seismic tremors, or earthquakes, have also been known to move large masses of earth.
+- Earthquakes have also been known to move large masses of earth.
 This displacement increases vulnerability to erosional forces over time.